moxvallix/reportinator/README.md

 2. The function must have a PREFIXES constant, with an array of the prefixes it'll accept.
 3. The function must provide an `output` method

+All functions have access to the `metadata` variable.

-String functions gain access to two variables:
+String functions gain access to two additional variables:
 - `prefix`, the prefix that the string used
 - `body`, the rest of the string with the prefix removed

-Array functions gain access to three variables:
+Array functions gain access to three additional variables:
 - `prefix`, the prefix that was used
 - `target`, the first value after the prefix
 - `values`, the rest of the values, with the target removed